 The Company allows certain customers to return unused product under specified terms and conditions.
 The Company estimates product returns based on historical sales and return trends and records a corresponding refund liability.
-The refund liability is included within accrued expenses on the accompanying Condensed Consolidated Balance Sheets.
-Additionally, the Company records an asset based on historical experience for the amount of product the Company expects to return to inventory as a result of the return, which is recorded in prepaid and other current assets in the Condensed Consolidated Balance Sheets.
+The refund liability is included within accrued expenses on the accompanying condensed consolidated balance sheets.
+Additionally, the Company records an asset based on historical experience for the amount of product we expect to return to inventory as a result of the return, which is recorded in prepaid and other current assets in the Condensed Consolidated Balance Sheets.
 Under previous guidance, the Company netted the asset against the refund liability and presented the net refund liability within accrued expenses.
-The gross product return asset was $0.1 million and $0.1 million at April 1, 2018 and December 31, 2018, respectively.
+The gross product return asset was $0.1 million and $0.1 million at April 1, 2018 and June 30, 2018, respectivley.

 Financial Statement Impact of Adopting ASC 606

-The following table summarizes the impacts of adopting ASC 606 on the Company’s unaudited Condensed Consolidated Statement of Operations for the three and nine months ended December 31, 2018:
+The following table summarizes the impacts of adopting ASC 606 on the Company’s unaudited Condensed Consolidated Statement of Operations for the three months ended June 30, 2018:

 Practical Expedients and Exemptions